Eurobodalla National Park, on the far south coast of NSW, stretches from Moruya Head to Mystery Bay.

 It’s an exceptional place to visit on a daytrip from one of the nearby coastal towns of Moruya, Narooma, Bodalla and Tuross Head, and offers a range of activities, so you’re bound to find something you enjoy.

 Go surfing at 1080 Beach, or drop in your line at Brou Lake to try your luck at catching a fish or two.
-There are plenty of lookouts and headlands that offer amazing coastal views, as well as being great vantage spots for whale watching.
-You’re likely to see kangaroos and a range of birds around the park, plus the park’s lakes are popular for waterskiing and kayaking.
-If you’re keen to explore the park on foot, try the Bingi Dreaming track – a 14km walk along the coast south from Congo to Tuross Head.
+You’re likely to see kangaroos and a range of birds around the park, plus the park's lakes are popular for waterskiing and kayaking.
+If you're keen to explore the park on foot, try the Bingi Dreaming track – a 14km walk along the coast south from Congo to Tuross Head.

 You can camp by the beach at Congo campground, a popular spot for families or pitch your tent at Beachcomber Holiday Park; it's right by the beach and is a great spot to see kangaroos.
 Equally, if you’re camping in the park, you can always head out to explore quaint historic towns like Tilba and Mogo.